GAA/TILDA organise 'How to Age Well' seminars

 To register for the seminars please go to:

-For assistance in registering, people can ring TILDA on 01-8964120 and a member of the team will assist.
+For any assistance needed to register people may ring TILDA on 01-8964120 and a member of the team will assist.

 In an era where we are all expected to live longer, the GAA, Trinity College Dublin and Irish Life have come together to highlight the secrets to successful ageing through a series of regional seminars.